 In Bangladesh, government officials have produced a plan which, they hope, will eventually enable the country to become an exporter of food.

-In Bangladesh, government officials have produced a plan which, they hope, will eventually enable the country to become an exporter of food.
+Background: In Bangladesh, government officials have produced a plan which, they hope, will eventually enable the country to become an exporter of food.
 The outline plan is an ambitious one -- at present bangladesh is probably the poorest and most crowded country in the world.
 Despite natural disasters, such as famines, floods and cyclones, food production actually increased last year.
 But Bangladesh still needs to import more than one million tons of food.
 One of the food industries vital to the economy is fishing.

 SYNOPSIS: The onset of winter signals the start of the fishing season in Bangladesh. there is no country in Asia which has a greater abundance of fresh water fish -- a major source of food, second only to rice.